Yousef-Khaled/Orange_Task/README.md

 ### How to build

-- If have eclipse installed you can import a maven project if not use pom.xml to     get the dependencies  and the code in Toy0Store/src/ folder to bilud the project.
+- If you have eclipse installed you can import a maven project if not use pom.xml to get the dependencies and the code in Toy0Store/src/ folder to bilud the project.

 - Change the database credentials in "src/main/resources/application.properties."
 Example:
 ```sh